Working Draft · 2026

 NAIA

-The D3 schools in this universe are not academically secondary.
-Across the fifty D3 programs we curate, the median federal graduation rate is 87 percent, and the median entering SAT is 1446— credentials that stand alongside the most selective institutions in the country.
-The schools most parents already respect as academic institutions — Williams, Amherst, Bowdoin, Claremont McKenna, Johns Hopkins, the University of Chicago — are also, quietly, playing competitive baseball with rosters that develop their players and don’t churn through them.
-The academic case and the baseball case are not separate stories.
-They are the same story.
+The D3 schools in this universe are all high-academic institutions.
+Across the fifty D3 programs we’ve curated, the median federal graduation rate is 87 percent and the median entering SAT is 1446— among the most competitive academic credentials in the country.
+Williams, Amherst, Bowdoin, Claremont McKenna, Johns Hopkins, the University of Chicago: these schools play competitive baseball and develop their ballplayers.
+Within this universe, the academic case and the baseball case are not separate stories — they are one and the same.

 Median federal graduation rate